 When you nail them, they just can't stand it, folks.

-Their whole game plan is to hide who they are, as best they can.
+Their whole game plan is to hide who they are as best they can.

-Their whole game plan is to mask and camouflage themselves when they get nailed for who they really are and what they really are.
+When they get nailed for who they really are and what they really are, they just go berserk.

-The Bush is the biggest terrorist in the world.
+Bush is the biggest terrorist in the world.

 There's actual slander and libel that the left is engaging in.